tidymodels/probably/tests/testthat/_snaps/conformal-intervals-quantile.md

 # split conformal quantile intervals

-    no applicable method for 'int_conformal_infer_quantile' applied to an object of class "lm"
+    no applicable method for 'int_conformal_quantile' applied to an object of class "lm"

 ---